Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

 // Returns a promise Fliplet.Communicate.sendEmail(options);
 ```

-More options can be found on the [official Mandrill documentation](https://mandrillapp.com/api/docs/messages.JSON.html), the email provider Fliplet relies on.

 You can also use {% raw %}`{{ variables }}`{% endraw %} expressions in your options if you want the template to be compiled with other data: